algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

   - With that, the program counter will jump to a specific address and the return address will be stored in the stack.

 - **RET**: Return from a subroutine.
 To implement this instruction we will
-  - Decrement the stack pointer
+  - Decrement the stack pointer.
-  - Set the program counter (pc) of the CPU to the value stored in the CPU stack at the current stack pointer
+  - Set the program counter (pc) of the CPU to the value stored in the CPU stack at the current stack pointer.
   - With that, the program counter will jump to the return address stored in the stack.

 ### Software structure